Takehiro Tomiyasu: Arsenal

 A week later on 8 October against Manchester City, he came on as a 75th-minute substitute, and was involved in a goal that led to Gabriel Martinelli to score the only goal of the game.
 Three weeks later on 28 October, Tomiyasu scored his first goal for the club in the 96th minute of stoppage time in a 5–0 victory over Sheffield United.
 After the match, he dedicated his goal to his mother, who died the previous year.
 On 2 November, Tomiyasu was selected as the team's monthly MVP for October by fan voting, making it his second award since September 2021.
 He then set up three goals in two consecutive matches between 29 November and 2 December, including assisting twice, in a 6–0 win against RC Lens.
 However, Tomiyasu played once between December and March, due to suffering from two separate calf injuries and international commitment.

 On 20 March 2024, Tomiyasu extended his contract with the club until 2026.
 Eleven days later on 31 March, he made his return from injury, coming on as a 66th-minute substitute, in a 0–0 draw against Manchester City.
 Following his return from injury, Tomiyasu soon regained his first team place, playing in the left–back position for the remainder of the season.
 In the last game of the season against Everton, he scored an equalising goal, just two minutes before half–time, "with a fine low finish from the edge of the area following a pull-back from Martin Ødegaard ", in a 2–1 win; which saw Arsenal finish second in the league again behind Manchester City.
 At the end of the 2023–24 season, Tomiyasu made 29 appearances and scoring 2 times in all competitions.

 The start of the 2024–25 season saw Tomiyasu out with a knee injury, which he sustained during Arsenal's pre–season tour.
 As a result of his ongoing injury issues, with a further operation required in February 2025, Arsenal and Tomiyasu mutually agreed to terminate his contract in July 2025.

+Ajax

+On 16 December 2025, Ajax announced that it has reached an agreement with Tomiyasu on his move to Amsterdam.
+This signing makes him only the second Japanese player in the club history, the other being Ko Itakura.
+The free-agent defender signed a contract for half a season, running until the end of 2025−26 season.

+Crystal Palace

+On 7 August 2026, following the expiry of his Ajax contract, Tomiyasu joined Premier League club Crystal Palace.